IIIF/website/README.md

 # Specifications

-Markdown Source of specifications documents
+Markdown Source of iiif.io website.
+For the IIIF specification see: [iiif.io](https://github.com/IIIF/iiif.io/).

 ## To Debug the Site